3. SW4RM Protocol Specification¶

 3.7.2.
 Authorization¶

-- Role-based access control (RBAC) for service operations
+- The system enforces role-based access control (RBAC) for service operations.

 3.7.3.
 Data Protection¶

-- Compliance with data residency and retention policies
+- The system complies with data residency and retention policies.

 3.8.
 Deployment Considerations¶